Labor Studies & Employment Relations

-Diversity in the Workplace Concentration or Minor
+Diversity in the Workplace Concentration or Minor.

 Do you have a passion for understanding the situation of, and improving the treatment of, a particular group of Americans – such as Asian Americans, teen-age women, Haitian immigrants, or people with disabilities?
 There is much to learn about how to achieve social justice for everyone by studying the struggles of various diverse groups in the workplace and in society.
 We offer this focus either as a concentration within the Labor Studies and Employment Relations major or as a minor!

-Careers related to Diversity in the Workplace
+Careers related to Law and the Workplace

 - Diversity specialist.
 Diversity professionals work in all types of organizations.
 They not only help ensure compliance with state and federal laws, but they also help employers foster the talent present in all of their employees.
 A Master of Labor and Employment Relations degree or a Graduate Certificate in Diversity and Workplace Inclusion, offered by SMLR, prepares students for higher-level jobs in this field; the undergraduate program in Labor Studies & Employment Relations is a good place to start.